chrislyons-dev/bond-math/docs/adr/0002-service-languages.md

 ### 🚧 Trade-offs we accept

+- **Two language stacks** to maintain (TypeScript + Python)
-- More CI pipelines and dependency management.
+- Separate CI pipelines and dependency management
-- Slightly slower dev spin-up.
+- Slightly slower dev spin-up compared to single-language stacks
-- A bit of overhead to keep toolchains updated.
+- Python Workers runtime constraints (no heavy frameworks like FastAPI/Django)

 All worth it.
-This project’s purpose is to **teach and demonstrate** AAC — not to optimize for delivery speed.
+This project's purpose is to **teach and demonstrate** AAC — not to optimize for delivery speed.

+### 🔄 What changed from original plan

+Originally planned **Java** for the pricing engine to showcase multi-runtime integration.
+However:

+**Why Java doesn't work:**

+- Cloudflare Workers only support JavaScript/TypeScript, Python, Rust, C, C++ (compiled to WASM)
+- No JVM support in Workers runtime
+- Java would require different infrastructure (Lambda, Cloud Run, etc.)

+**Why we chose Python instead:**

+- Maintains consistency with other math services (valuation, metrics)
+- Adequate performance for typical bond pricing (not HFT or portfolio-scale)
+- Can leverage NumPy for efficient array operations if needed
+- If extreme performance needed later, can rewrite hot paths in Rust→WASM
+- Keeps deployment simple (all Workers, uniform infrastructure)

 ---